ElegantEngineeringTech/laravel-kpi/README.md

     | Registered Definitions
     |--------------------------------------------------------------------------
     |
-    | You can manually register your kpi definitions if you are not using "auto-discover"
+    | You can manually register your KPI definitions if you are not using
-    | or if you want to add more deifnitions not stored in the main path
+    | "discover" or if you want to add additional definitions located elsewhere.
     |
     */
     'definitions' => [],